pstolarz/OneWireNg/README.md

 cp -rL ONEWIRENG_DIR/components ESP_PROJECT_DIR
 ```

-Alternatively, if you prefer to have single copy of sources for each external
+Alternatively, if it's preferred to have single copy of sources for each external
 component (e.g. by using git submodules), create a sym-link for OneWireNg as
 ESP-IDF component inside project's directory structure: